PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Thickness=1.0
 Measuring Beam stop_SANS for 300 frames

-By default, when taking a sans measurement, the `measure` function puts the instrument in event mode.
+By default, when taking a sans measurement, the :py:meth:`ScanningInstrument.measure` function puts the instrument in event mode.
 Similarly, trans measurements are always in transmission mode.
-Setting the dae_fixed property to `True` ignores the default mode and maintains whatever mode the instrument is currently in.
+Setting the dae_fixed property to ``True`` ignores the default mode and maintains whatever mode the instrument is currently in.

 Automated script checking
 =========================

+.. py:currentmodule:: src.Util

-    This module includes a decorator `user_script` that can be added to the front of any user function.
+This module includes a decorator :py:meth:`user_script` that can be added to the front of any user function.
 This will allow the scripting system to scan the script for common problems before it is run, ensuring that problems are noticed immediately and not at one in the morning.
-All that's required of the user is putting `@user_script` on the line before any functions that they define.
+All that's required of the user is putting ``@user_script`` on the line before any functions that they define.

 >>> @user_script
 ... def trial():
 ...     measure("Test1", "BT", uamps=30)
 ...     measure("Test2", "VT", uamps=30)
 ...     measure("Test1", "BT", trans=True, uanps=10)
 ...     measure("Test2", "VT", trans=True, uamps=10)
 >>> trial()
 Traceback (most recent call last):
 ...
 RuntimeError: Position VT does not exist

 What may not be immediately obvious from reading is that this error message occurs instantly, not forty five minutes into the run after the first measurement has already been performed.
 Fixing the "VT" positions to "CT" then gives:

 >>> @user_script
 ... def trial():
 ...     measure("Test1", "BT", uamps=30)
 ...     measure("Test2", "TT", uamps=30)
 ...     measure("Test1", "BT", trans=True, uanps=10)
 ...     measure("Test2", "TT", trans=True, uamps=10)
 >>> trial()
 Traceback (most recent call last):
 ...
 RuntimeError: Unknown Block uanps

 Again, an easy typo to make at midnight that normally would not be found until two in the morning.

 >>> @user_script
 ... def trial():
 ...     measure("Test1", "BT", uamps=30)
 ...     measure("Test2", "TT", uamps=30)
 ...     measure("Test1", "BT", trans=True, uamps=10)
 ...     measure("Test2", "TT", trans=True, uamps=10)
 >>> trial() #doctest:+ELLIPSIS
 The script should finish in 2.0 hours
 ...
 Measuring Test2_TRANS for 10 uamps

 Once the script has been validated, which should happen nearly instantly, the program will print an estimate of the time needed for the script and the approximate time of completion (not shown).
 It will then run the script for real.

 Large script handling
 =====================

-The :py:meth:`src.Instrument.ScanningInstrument.measure_file` function allows the user to define everything in an CSV file with excel and then run it through python.
+The :py:meth:`ScanningInstrument.measure_file` function allows the user to define everything in an CSV file with excel and then run it through python.

 For the example below, test.csv looks like